 6. Spaghetti body

-The woman should move the core or center of her body so that her whole body moves as one coherent piece.
+The woman should move the core or center of her body so that her entire body moves as one coherent piece.
 She should not only move the part of her body that receives the lead.
 For instance, when she feels the push on her chest that tells her to move back, she should move her whole body back and not just bend her torso back.
 When she is led to move to the side, she should move her whole body to the side and not just bend her torso to the side.
-She should dance with a resilient and straight body, not a curved spaghetti body.
+She should dance with a straight and resilient body, not a curved spaghetti body.

 7. Heavy